 Math Riddles: Missing Numbers Series Puzzle for Genius

-Math Riddles Challenge: Can you find the missing number in this math puzzle?
-Check Your IQ

-Math Riddles are really fun way to test your maths skills.
-We another set of tricky math puzzle where one has to find the missing number in the place of the question mark.
+Math Riddles are a really fun way to test your maths skills.
+We have another set of tricky math puzzles where one has to find the missing number in the place of the question mark.
 Today, we have two interesting math puzzles.
 Let us see if you can find the missing number in 30 seconds each.

 Logic Puzzle #1